by Jama Adams

 What does this really mean?
 Let’s use Accelerator for America as an example.

 Accelerator for America launched in South Bend on Election Day 2017 and SidePorch has been part of the group’s strategy development since our founding.
-(You’ll see our facilitation in action in these CBS and NBC clips.)

 We convened a group of diverse leaders around a simple – and transformational – goal: fund local problem solvers creating fulfilling jobs to help people build their future, achieve their dreams and live great lives.
 The group approved an initiative to help other cities create thousands of good jobs by passing ballot initiatives to fund major community infrastructure projects like Los Angeles’ $120 billion Measure M.